Porcelain Veneers in Scarborough

 How Long Do Porcelain Veneers Last?

 The best porcelain veneers Scarborough has can be found at Havenview Dental and we can effectively restore your smile at a relatively low cost and without major surgery.
 Cosmetically, veneers are almost indistinguishable from natural teeth.
 They are also strong and resilient to everyday damage.
-In most cases, you can expect your porcelain veneers to last at least ten years with proper care.
-Some patients find that their veneers last 15 years or more, and the very best veneers can last up to 25 years.
+In most cases, you can expect your porcelain veneers to last at least 10 years with proper care.

 To get the best results, veneers need to be perfectly shaped to match your teeth.
 Because they adhere to the shape of your existing teeth, getting the initial impression right is essential.
 That’s why it’s important to choose a reputable dentist in Scarborough.
 The team at Havenview Dental has the experience and reputation to inspire confidence in your new veneers.

 Book your consultation today for long-lasting porcelain veneers in Scarborough that give you confidence and a beautiful smile.

 We also supply veneers made from composite resin, which are cheaper and quicker to fit.
 Composite veneers are sculpted on your teeth, rather than being made in a separate facility.
 The resin is hardened with a high-intensity light and once shaping is finished, it’s polished to have a more natural, tooth-like appearance.
 The process is much faster and less invasive than porcelain veneers, but they typically only last between 5 and 7 years before needing to be redone.